-The details provided include the start and end time, user ID, retort, number of cassettes, basket IDs, protocol steps, the station and reagent (with lot number if entered) for each step and the duration of the step.
+The details provided include the start and end time, user name, retort, number of cassettes, basket IDs, basket images (if the HistoCore I-Scan is in use), protocol steps, the station and reagent (with lot number if entered) for each step and the duration of the step.
 Any significant event that occurred during a protocol run is recorded.